 - Royal – Other people like the idea of owning yachts and multiple homes and traveling around the world.

-In some cases entrepreneurs want to be rich and keep control, but as Harvard Business School assistant professor Noam Wasserman says “very few entrepreneurs can achieve both.”
+In some cases, entrepreneurs want to be rich and keep control, but as Harvard Business School assistant professor Noam Wasserman says, “Very few entrepreneurs can achieve both.”

 The Larry Ellisons of the business world are few and far between.
 In fact, there is a fundamental tension between the money side and the control side—getting rich often means selling control to investors; keeping control reduces the payday.

 Being an entrepreneur is a very demanding way to live.
-It requires a lot from you as a person and it will challenge you in many ways.
+It requires a lot from you as a person, and it will challenge you in many ways.
 Trust me, I may be young, but I’ve been through a lot of ups and downs as an entrepreneur.

-Of course it’s not for everyone.
+Of course, it’s not for everyone.
 And it’s a good idea to evaluate if you have what it takes to start a company.
 If you think you do, then what are you waiting for?
 There’s never been a better time to start!

-So what do you think it takes to run a startup?
+What do you think it takes to run a startup?